EVERSE-ResearchSoftware/RSQKit/pages/research_software_stories/acts_research_software_story.md

 - GPU acceleration: Experimental support for using GPUs to speed up certain computations.

+- ML integration: Plugins like Exa.TrkX for GNN based tracking or ONNX for development and testing of ML algorithms for ambiguity resolution, seed filtering etc.

 ## Software Practices

 ACTS development follows strict software engineering standards.
-The project is developed openly on GitLab/GitHub, and every code submission triggers automated CI tests to ensure nothing breaks and that thread-safety is maintained.
-Developers adhere to coding guidelines and use peer reviews on merge requests.
+The project is developed openly on GitHub, and every code submission triggers automated CI tests to ensure nothing breaks and that thread-safety is maintained.
+Developers adhere to coding and contribution guidelines, and use peer reviews on merge requests.
 Issues are tracked transparently, and frequent meetings plus mailing list discussions keep contributors aligned and informed.

 ## Community